Publications

 Working papers

-"Artificial Intelligence and Strategic Decision-making: Evidence from Entrepreneurs and Investors." (with Felipe Csaszar and Harsh Ketkar).
-November 2023.
+"Artificial Intelligence and Strategic Decision-making: Evidence from Entrepreneurs and Investors" (with Felipe Csaszar and Harsh Ketkar).
+Sep 2024.
+Accepted at Strategy Science.

 "The Impact of Communicating Multiple Goals."
 January 2023.
 2nd R&R at Strategic Management Journal.